pantos-io/research-go-ethrelay/README.md

 The Testimonium prototype enables the cross-blockchain verification of transactions.
 That is, a "verifying" blockchain can verify that a certain transaction (receipt, state) is included in a different "target" blockchain without relying on third-party trust.

+Detailed information about how the prototype works can be found [here](https://dsg.tuwien.ac.at/projects/tast/pub/tast-white-paper-6.pdf).

 > _Important: Testimonium is a research prototype.
     It represents ongoing work conducted within the [TAST](https://dsg.tuwien.ac.at/projects/tast/)